£15,000 donated or invested in local causes since 2006

 Since 2011 donations have been made from the banner advertising income and that year £1,000 was donated to Friends of Marple Memorial Park for their Diamond Jubilee Project.

-The grand total of funds donated to local causes by the Marple Website is now £13,490, an average of over £1,000 a year over the last 13 years.
+The grand total of funds donated to local causes by the Marple Website is now £15,000.
+An average of £1,000 a year over the last 15 years.

 In 2019 The Marple Website invested £1,000 on shares in the Wharf Marple Project.